mcpjungle/MCPJungle/README.md

 > When a new server is registered in MCPJungle, all its tools are **enabled** by default.

 ### Authentication
-MCPJungle currently supports authentication if your MCP Server accepts static tokens for auth.
+MCPJungle currently supports authentication if your Streamable HTTP MCP Server accepts static tokens for auth.

 This is useful when using SaaS-provided MCP Servers like HuggingFace, Stripe, etc. which require your API token for authentication.